amitrana4142/EcommerceAPI/README.md

 "# EcommerceAPI"
-"# To run this project add following parametters in .env file"
+"# To run this project add the following parameters in .env file"

 "#
 PORT={PORTNUMBER}